practable/manifest-gce-develop/README.md

 - line length (some descriptions are long)
 - spaces after colons (lining up times in the windows helps sanity checking)

+2. Check out credentials and symlink to `~/secret`

+Your credentials repo will be indicated by your system administrator.

+The example repo is [here](https://github.com/practable/credentials-example)

 ## Naming scheme